waikato-datamining/docker-for-data-scientists/docs/troubleshooting.md

 # CUDA architectures for PyTorch

-If your container needs to build PyTorch (e.g., if you cannot use a PyTorch base image), then you can supply the list of NVIDIA architectures via the `TORCH_CUDA_ARCH_LIST` environment variable.
-By using `ARG`, you can define a default valye and still override it at build time via the `--build-arg` option:
+If your container needs to build PyTorch (e.g., if you cannot use a PyTorch base image), then you can supply the list of [NVIDIA architectures](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#support-hardware__table-hardware-support) via the `TORCH_CUDA_ARCH_LIST` environment variable.
+By using `ARG`, you can define a default value and still override it at build time via the `--build-arg` option:

 ```
 ARG TORCH_CUDA_ARCH_LIST="Kepler;Kepler+Tesla;Maxwell;Maxwell+Tegra;Pascal;Volta;Turing"